The Emblems of Christmas

 Tree-toppers can take any form, but the most popular tree topper is the star, which was also a key component in the Biblical Nativity.
 Other less common tree-toppers include paper rosettes, ribbon bows, Father Christmases or Santa Clauses, Christian crosses, Christmas owls, and sunbursts.

-Symbolically wreaths, like wedding bands, are circular shaped showing eternal love with no beginning or ending.
+Symbolically wreaths, like wedding bands, are circularly shaped showing eternal love with no beginning or end.
 The word ‘wreath‘ is derived from an English word meaning to twist, such as in a circle.
 Some believe that initially wreaths were hung on doors in Ancient Rome to represent victory.
 In Christianity, the Christmas wreath was used to symbolize Christ.

 A candy cane or peppermint stick is a cane-shaped stick candy, it is traditionally white with red stripes and flavored with peppermint, but is also made in a variety of other flavors and colors.
 It was to symbolically represent the shepherd’s staff.
-They are used to gently guide wondering sheep back to the fold and to defend helpless sheep from attack-ing wolves and lions.
-They are white because Jesus was born of a virgin and lived without sin.
-Three small red stripes represent the stripes on His back which heal us.
+They are used to gently guide wandering sheep back to the fold and to defend helpless sheep from attacking wolves and lions.
+They are white because Jesus was born a virgin and lived without sin.
+Three small red stripes represent the stripes on his back that heal us.
 One large red stripe represents the blood of the Cross which saves us.

 We see the bow as safely keeping the gift together with its holder as we are safe in the hands of Christ.
 The bow seals the gift and only one who is worthy is able to open the bow and reveal the gift inside.

-Ringing of bells Symbolically: shepherds ring bells to call lost sheep back to the fold.
+The ringing of bells Symbolically: shepherds ring bells to call lost sheep back to the fold.
 Moreover, shepherds will put bells around the necks of sheep that keep getting lost to make them easier to find so Bells are also ancient symbols of protection.
 We use bells with bows to decorate our homes and Christmas trees.